14

 The motor is another key spec that should be examined closely before making a purchase and you’re probably not surprised to hear that when it comes to motors, stronger is usually better.

-I say usually, because it depends on what you’ll be using the treadmill for.
 If you’re planning on only walking, you really don’t need a 4.0 CHP motor to get the job done.

 But if you think you’ll be running at all, it’s a good idea to find a treadmill with a motor strong enough to handle the higher speeds.

-Stronger motors won’t have to work as hard to reach and maintain the higher speeds.
+Mostly because stronger motors won’t have to work as hard to reach and maintain the higher speeds.

 This means they should provide a smoother ride (who wants to hear their motor struggling?) and last longer than a weaker motor.